 Allnorth has been providing EPCM (Engineering, Procurement and Contract Management) services to K+S Potash Canada, at Pacific Coast Terminals’ (PCT) facility in Port Moody, BC, since September 2018.
 This facility handles potash mined from the new K+S Bethune mine site in southern Saskatchewan, which is brought to the PCT Port by rail, unloaded and reloaded, before being shipped to international customers across the world.

-Allnorth’s structural, electrical and mechanical engineering scope of work included providing new permanent maintenance platforms, improving wastewater management systems, sealing existing buildings and extending and improving the Rail Unloading Building at the PCT Port Moody facility.
+Allnorth’s structural, electrical and mechanical engineering scope of work included providing new permanent maintenance platforms, improving wastewater management systems, sealing existing buildings, and extending and improving the Rail Unloading Building at the PCT Port Moody facility.

 Temporary scaffolding was being used to gain access to conveyors and inspection hatches during construction and commissioning, which was deemed not suitable for long-term operation.
-A constraint for these platforms was that for three of them had to be either rotatable or removable to provide access whilst not in use for maintenance and cleaning activities.
+A constraint for these platforms was that three of them had to be either rotatable or removable to provide access whilst not in use for maintenance and cleaning activities.

 - Structural engineering